lukechampine/polyamory/README.md

 Additional rules
 ----------------
 - The interpreter must read from STDIN.
-- Interpreters must be able to detect unmatched brackets and display an error message.
+- The interpreter must be able to detect unmatched brackets and display an error message.
-- If feasible, the interpreter should have some mechanism for detecting infinite loops (e.g. a timeout).
+- The interpreter must be able to detect out-of-bounds errors (that is, a negative array pointer).

 Benchmarks
 ----------